cmusatyalab/cmu-cross-safe/README.md

 6. Add the dependencies listed in `requirements.txt` to [a virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/#using-requirements-files).
 7. Run the `plot_precision_recall.py` script to generate the precision-recall curve.

+## Running the Existing Classifier
+Follow the instructions in the [Evaluating the Classifier section](#evaluating-the-classifier) using the location of the frozen inference graph file in the `classifier` directory of this repository.
+If you run into issues with this file, follow the instructions in the [Exporting the Classifier](#exporting-the-classifier) section using the checkpoint files in the `classifier` directory of this repository.

 ## Licensing
 Unless otherwise stated, the source code files are copyright Carnegie Mellon University and licensed